 From 2009-2014 he was editor of Psychological Bulletin, the most cited journal in general psychology.
 He is a fellow of the Association for Psychological Science, the American Psychological Association, and the American Association for the Advancement of Science (AAAS).

 Hinshaw received a Distinguished Teaching Award from UC Berkeley’s Division of Social Sciences in 2001.
 His Teaching Company (‘Great Lecture’) series, “Origins of the Human Mind,” was released in 2010.
-Hinshaw’s research efforts have been recognized, most recently, by the Distinguished Scientist Award from the Society for a Science of Clinical Psychology (2015), the James McKeen Cattell Award from the Association for Psychological Science (2016)—its highest award, for a lifetime of outstanding contributions to applied psychological research—and the Distinguished Scientific Contributions Award from the Society for Research in Child Development (2017).
-He is the only individual ever to have been awarded all three.
+Hinshaw’s research efforts have been recognized, most recently, by the Distinguished Scientist Award from the Society for a Science of Clinical Psychology (2015), the James McKeen Cattell Award from the Association for Psychological Science (2016)—its highest award, for a lifetime of outstanding contributions to applied psychological research, and the Distinguished Scientific Contributions Award from the Society for Research in Child Development (2017), the Ruane Prize for Outstanding Child and Adolescent Psychiatric Research from the Brain & Behavior Research Foundation (2019), and the Distinguished Scientific Contributions Award from the American Psychological Association (2020).
+He is the only individual ever to have been awarded all five.

 He has been featured regularly in the media, including the New York Times, Washington Post, Huffington Post, Wall Street Journal, Today Show, CBS Evening News, ABC World News Tonight, CNN, and more.